Center for Women's Health

 (301) 314-8190.
 Fax: (301) 314-3596.

-For many women, talking to a healthcare provider about your health can be intimidating.
-You might feel embarrassed about the questions that you have; you might not want to admit to certain feelings or fears about your health.
+You might feel uncomfortable answering some questions or unsure how the provider will respond to your concerns.
 However, being able to communicate with your healthcare provider about your health and concerns is critical for them to provide you with the highest quality and most accurate care.
-Your healthcare provider should be able to give you straightforward, nonjudgmental feedback and advice about your body and wellness, but they have to start with the whole picture!
+Your healthcare provider should be able to give you straightforward, nonjudgmental feedback and guidance about your body and wellness, but they have to start with the whole picture!
+We hope to cultivate a space where you feel comfortable sharing, where your concerns are heard, and your needs are met.
+If this is not the case, please let us know how we can do better by using our feedback form.

 Prepare for your visit: